This guidance is for England and Wales

-In most cases you will not encounter a problem with faulty goods or digital content or have a complaint about a poor service.
-If you do the trader will usually accept responsibility and agree to an appropriate remedy, whether it is refund, repair, replacement, price reduction or repeating the service.
-However, there will be occasions when you find yourself in dispute with the trader because you cannot agree what caused the problem and who is responsible for putting it right.
-The trader may insist that the service wascarried out properly, you damaged the goods or digital content or the problem wasdue to wear and tear.
-However, you may believe that the service wasbelow standard or the goods or digital content supplied werefaulty.
+In most cases you will not have a problem with faulty goods or digital content or have a complaint about a poor service.
+If you do, the trader will usually accept responsibility and agree to put things right by offering a refund, repair, replacement, price reduction or by repeating the service.
+However, there may be times when you find yourself in dispute with the trader because you cannot agree on what caused the problem and who is responsible for resolving it.
+The trader may insist that the service was carried out properly, that you caused the damage or that the problem was due to wear and tear.
+However, you may believe that the service was below standard or that the goods or digital content supplied were faulty.

-If you need to prove your claim, you should gather as much evidence as you can.
+It may be necessary for you to prove your claim, which means that you need to gather as much evidence as you can.
 You may even need to obtain another person's opinion.
 How do you know that this person has the required skills, knowledge, qualifications and experience to give an opinion?
 What happens if the trader does not agree to an inspection and report?
 How do you prove that the trader misled you or used an aggressive commercial practice?
 This guide will give you the practical information you need to obtain evidence.

 The Consumer Rights Act 2015 gives you rights when you make a contract with a trader for the supply of goods, services and digital content.
 If something goes wrong, you may need to provide evidence to prove your claim.